Mean Creek: Production

+Development

 Mean Creek was originally conceived by director Jacob Aaron Estes around 1996 and 1997.
 At the time, Estes felt that there were very few films about kids dealing with a tragedy, a genre he had always admired both as a kid and as an adult student of film.
 The film was independently financed with a budget of $500,000, although about $350,000 of it was spent off screen or donated.

+Filming

-It was shot mostly in Clackamas County, Oregon, including the cities of Boring, Sandy, and Estacada, though footage on the river was filmed on the Lewis River in southwest Washington.
+Principal photography of Mean Creek began July 19, 2003 in several locations in Clackamas County, Oregon, including the cities of Boring, Sandy, and Estacada.
+The crew was largely hired out of Portland, and the production headquartered in neighboring Gresham.
+Footage on the river was filmed on the Lewis River in southwest Washington.

 Release

+Mean Creek premiered at the 2004 Sundance Film Festival, and was screened as part of the Directors' Fortnight at the 2004 Cannes Film Festival.

+Reception

 Box office

 Mean Creek received a limited release in North America in four theaters and grossed $29,170 with an average of $7,292 per theater.
 The film earned $603,951 domestically and $198,997 internationally for a total of $802,948.
 Based on a $500,000 budget, the film can be considered a modest box office success.

-Critical reception
+Critical response

-On Rotten Tomatoes, Mean Creek has an 89% approval rating based on 124 reviews with an average rating of 7.3/10.
-The site's critical consensus reads "Mean Creek is an uncomfortably riveting glimpse into the casual cruelty of youth."
-Additionally, the film also holds a 74/100 score on Metacritic based on 31 reviews, indicating "generally favorable reviews".

 Roger Ebert praised the acting and concept of teenagers making conscious moral decisions and wrote "Mean Creek joins a small group of films including River's Edge and Bully which deal accurately and painfully with the consequences of peer-driven behavior.
 Kids who would not possibly act by themselves form groups that cannot stop themselves.
 This movie would be an invaluable tool for moral education in schools, for discussions of situational ethics and refusing to go along with the crowd."

+A. O. Scott, writing for The New York Times, called it an "honest, provocative picture" and "earnest almost to a fault, exploring the moral difficulties of its characters with heartfelt—and at times heartsick—empathy."
+Moira Macdonald of The Seattle Times praised the film's performances and added that "Estes has an uncanny knack for creating character, and for finding the kind of throwaway detail that resonates — the dull two-tone ring of a convenience-store door, for example, seems to speak volumes about the boredom and restlessness these kids face."